Jack Aston: Personal life

 It appears that throughout his football career and beyond Aston had a long line of money troubles, resulting in multiple convictions.
 In March 1902 Aston was ordered by the court to pay towards the support of his mother.
-In July 1904 Aston was convicted of non payment of maintenance to his wife, Elizabeth, and sentenced to a month in prison.
-He claimed that he had been doing no work.
-His address at this point was given as 155 Whitehall Road, Walsall.
-In April 1906 Aston was again convicted of non payment of maintenance and sentenced to a month of hard labour.
-He went on record saying that he had not earned wages as he had not played football since Christmas.
-In April 1907 Aston once again found himself in court for non payment of maintenance arrears.
-Aston was by now an unemployed labourer, living at 21 Proffitt Street, Wallsall.
-He was sentenced to a month of hard labour.
-By December 1907 Aston was still not able to pay arrears and was sentenced to two months imprisonment, his address was given as Brook Yard, Proffitt Street, Walsall.
-By April 1908 Aston was living at James Street, Ryecroft, Walsall and found himself caught up in a midnight trespass into a fowl shed on Rushall Hall Farm.
-For his part in the caper Aston was sentenced to two months hard labour but his prison sentence was reduced to one month on appeal that he had never been convicted of theft previously.
-In November 1909 Aston was again sentenced to hard labour, this time for two months, for non payment of maintenance.
+In April 1904, Aston's wife, Elizabeth, was awarded a maintenance order to help support their child after she left him because of his drunkenness and "persistent cruelty".
+In July, now living at 155 Whitehall Road, Walsall, he was sentenced to four weeks' hard labour for non-payment of maintenance to his wife, Elizabeth, and sentenced to a month in prison; he claimed that he had had no work.
+After a warrant was issued when he failed to attend court in March 1906, Aston was again convicted of non-payment of maintenance and sentenced to a further four weeks' imprisonment.
+He stated that he had not earned wages as he had not played football since Christmas; his wife stated that "he never paid her anything unless a warrant was out against him."

+A year later, Aston again found himself in court for non-payment; the unemployed labourer, living at 21 Proffitt Street, Walsall, was sentenced to a month's hard labour.
+By December 1907, the arrears had risen from £2 12s in July 1904 to £7 16s and the sentence rose to two months in prison.
+By April 1908 Aston was living at James Street, Ryecroft, Walsall, and found himself caught up in a midnight trespass into a fowl shed on Rushall Hall Farm.
+For his part in the caper Aston was sentenced to two months' hard labour, but his sentence was reduced to one month on appeal on the grounds that he had no previous convictions for theft.
+In November 1909 he was again sentenced to hard labour, this time for two months, for non-payment of maintenance.
 By now living at 22 Market Square, Stoke, Aston was reportedly well known to the courts for his drunken behaviour.